Rat-baiting: Jack

 Jack was a Black and Tan Terrier owned by Kit Burns in New York City in the mid- to late 19th century.
 Jack was a prized ratter, and Burns claimed that Jack killed 100 rats in 5 minutes and 40 seconds.
 Burns had Jack taxidermied and mounted him, alongside other prized dogs, on the bar of his tavern called the Sportsmen's Hall, located at 273 Water Street.
 Burns' first-floor amphitheatre could hold 100 spectators who were charged an admission of $1.50 to $5.00 depending on the dogs' quality, nearly a skilled labourer's daily wages.
+These shows were quite expensive as back in the day 1.00 was equal to 100 dollars today with that said these people were very wealthy and rich being able to buy a ticket to these shows.
 The rat pit was about 8 ft square with 4-ft-high walls.
 On the New York City waterfront rat baiting was quite lucrative with a purse of $125 not uncommon.
 This created a high demand for rats with some rat catchers earning $0.05 to $0.12 per rat.

 Kit Burns' rat-pit activities are described by author James Dabney McCabe in his book Secrets of the Great City, published in 1868, at page 388, as follows: